KxSystems/docs/docs/ml/toolkit/utilities/multi_process.md

 ![Figure 1](../img/multiprocess.png)

-If the central process is initialized as above and the toolkit in its entirity is loaded both FRESH and cross validation will make use of this architecture multi-processed by default.
+If the central process is initialized as above and the toolkit in its entirity is loaded, both FRESH and cross validation will make use of this architecture multi-processed by default.

 While general purpose in nature, this framework is particularly useful when distributing Python.